brainspec/enumerize/README.md

 <% end %>
 ```

-Please note that enumerize overwrites the I18n keys of SimpleForm collections; the enumerize keys are used instead of the simple_form ones for inputs concerning enumrized attributes.
+Please note that Enumerize overwrites the I18n keys of SimpleForm collections.
+The enumerized keys are used instead of the SimpleForm ones for inputs concerning enumerized attributes.
+If you don't want this just pass `:collection` option to the `input` call.

 ### Formtastic